Healthe-Matters Logo

 If there’s another thing I’ve learned, it’s that thumbs are a precious commodity.

-According to the US Consumer Product Safety Commission, fireworks sent 15,600 people to the hospital in 2019—a 50% increase from the previous year.
+According to the US Consumer Product Safety Commission, fireworks sent 9,700 people to the Emergency Room in 2023 —and killed eight.
 Almost half of these were burns—and the vast majority were to the hands, eyes and face.
 (This includes thumbs.)

 Does this mean we have to stop blowing stuff up on July 4th?
 Of course not!
 But it does mean we have to blow stuff up safely.
 (And not blow up our thumbs.)